The newly reborn HEAD "KORE" series

 Check out the impressions of professional riders who have already tried out the newly redesigned KORE TI

-The 88 and 94 are mostly for the slopes, but are also good for those new to backcountry skiing.
+88 and 94 are mostly for groomed slopes, but they also seem suitable for beginners starting out in backcountry.

 Ai Sato

-Operates Lakeside Lodge at the foot of Kagura Ski Resort.
-Based in Kagura, skis both domestically and internationally.
+I run Lakeside Lodge at the foot of Kagura Ski Resort.
+I use Kagura as my base to ski both domestically and internationally.

-By using titanium, all models have a sense of stability, flexibility, and speed, making them resistant to bad snow.
-Recommended for those who feel like their skis are lacking something, such as those who want more power.
+The use of titanium in all models provides stability, flexibility, and speed, making them more effective in challenging snow conditions.
+Recommended for those who feel their current skis lack something, such as more power.
 These

 Yui Ohno